ECHO Class Rules 2021

 Level 2 events

-Boats should be divided into 6 groups based on their IRC results:
+Boats are divided into 5 groups based on their IRC results:

 Group 1 (Standard ECHO X 1.10)